Most insurance policies include an Excess

 It’s also important to understand that certain policies may contain multiple excesses.
 A typical motor vehicle insurance policy is a good example of this.
 There may be a standard excess, an inexperienced driver excess or an age excess, among others.

 In some situations, an insurer may waive an excess or there might not be an excess payable at all.
-Some policies and insurers may not require an excess to be paid by a policy holder is they meet certain criteria.
+Some policies and some insurers may not require an excess to be paid by a policy holder if they meet certain criteria.
 For example, a motor vehicle insurance policy excess might not be payable if the insured driver was not at fault and if they can provide certain information to the insurer such as the name, address, vehicle details and registration number of the at fault driver.
 In these situations, the insurer might be able to claim back their costs from the at fault person or their insurer.

 Excesses are usually part of most insurance policies and help keep premiums lower by having the policy holder absorb or contribute to part of the loss.
 As mentioned above, it is important to review your insurance policy’s excesses to ensure they are affordable.
 It’s also important to review excesses when comparing policies because premiums can differ based on excesses.
 Always check the schedule of insurance and policy wording for excesses.